eslint/eslint.org/src/content/drafts/redesigning-eslint.md

 Next up was the mack daddy, redesigning the ESLint documentation.
 The docs are a central part of ESLint’s ecosystem and are the place where users can find information about the project, as well as the codebase.

-We wanted to give it a bit of a revamp, creating a consistent information architecture (IA) across all pages, plus making pages easier to scan and navigate.
+We wanted to give it a bit of a revamp, creating a consistent information architecture (IA) across all pages, as well as make the pages easier to scan and navigate.
 We also added in a version dropdown to view previous versions of docs.

 ![A mockup of the new ESLint Docs design](/assets/images/blog/2022/eslint-docs.png)